On this web site, we will define "TEMPEST" as:

 For more information, call us at: (703) 836-7378

-At first glance, shielding effectiveness tests seem to be fairly simple.
+At first glance, shielded room tests seem to be fairly simple.
 This is not so.
 Consider the following:

 The testing environment is most often that of a construction site;

-A shielded enclosure rarely passes the first time, and the tester is
+A shielded room rarely passes the first time, and the tester is

 upon to help locate and fix "leaks."